radar/twist/README.md

-# It's kind of funny...

-How the guy who won an award for writing documentation hasn't yet written documentation for this project.

-Soon, my pretty.

-Soon.
+# Twist

+Twist provides an easy book-reviewing platform for authors.

+It uses MongoDB and Mongoid, because strangely enough they are suitable for this purpose.